 No Password or Other Indication of Parental Consent Was Required for Charges in Kids’ Apps; Internal E-mail Referred to Situation as “House on Fire”

-Note: A conference call for media with FTC Consumer Protection Director Jessica Rich will occur as follows:
+Note: A conference call for media with FTC Consumer Protection Director Jessica Rich was held:

 Date: July 10, 2014

 Jessica Rich and FTC staff took questions from the media about the case.

 Amazon.com, Inc. has billed parents and other account holders for millions of dollars in unauthorized in-app charges incurred by children, according to a Federal Trade Commission complaint filed today in federal court.